Skip to main content

 Are there any guidelines I need to follow when promoting my listing?

-Yes, please make sure your wording and visuals don’t suggest that your company is formally endorsed by the Ministry of Housing, Communities and Local Government (MHCLG) or the Digital Task Force for Planning.
+Yes, please make sure your wording and visuals don’t suggest that your organisation is formally endorsed by the Ministry of Housing, Communities and Local Government (MHCLG) or the Digital Task Force for Planning.
 Additionally, MHCLG and Task Force logos cannot be used without prior written permission.

 Other